wncc/CodeInQuarantine/README.md

 Greetings from the Web & Coding Club!

 As promised, we are back to help you begin your coding journey!
 WnCC proudly presents __Code in Quarantine__ - your first step towards getting started with programming.
-Starting this Monday, over a span of 8 weeks, we’ll provide resources for you to get started with 8 diverse topics.
+Starting from 6th April, over a span of 8 weeks, we'll provide resources for you to get started with 8 diverse topics.

 Here's the list of topics being covered:
 - [Week 1 - Python](./Week_1_Python/README.md)